The Forest Test and its Place in Psychoanalysis

 The forest as a tool in psychoanalysis

 The forest is a scenario with a very clear mystical-emotional component in any culture.
-Carl Jung himself explained this in his book “The archetypes and the collective subconscious“.
+Carl Jung himself explained this in his book “The Archetypes and The Collective Unconscious“.
 He showed that in these scenarios you can find out hidden dangers and fears in our lives.
 In a way, traveling through them sometimes means a return to that ancestral past where we rediscover the deepest part of our beings.

 In psychoanalysis, the forest is considered as the reflection of the subconscious.
 It is that symbolic relationship that sometimes manifests itself in our dreams, where many of our phobias arise.
 These include the fear of darkness, of sinking or falling into a hole, or the fear of insects or wild animals.